Environmental Cleanup Program – The Cleanup Process at Fort McClellan

 Communication with local communities, reuse authorities and the public is the cornerstone of any cleanup program.
 In addition to publishing notices and holding public meetings, the Army may issue periodic fact sheets and other informational materials concerning investigations and cleanup.

-Additionally, the Fort McClellan RAB meets on the third Monday once a quarter (January, April, July, and October) at 5:00 PM in the Transition Force Conference Room, 291 Jimmy Parks Blvd, Building 215, Fort McClellan, AL. The RAB advises the Army on the community’s concerns and priorities regarding cleanup.
+Additionally, the Fort McClellan RAB meets on the third Tuesday twice a year (April and October) at 5:00 PM in the Transition Force Conference Room, 681 Castle Avenue, Building 200, Annsiton, AL. The RAB advises the Army on the community’s concerns and priorities regarding cleanup.
 The public is always welcome at these meetings.
 Meetings are announced in local newspapers.

 Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) at a glance.